We are available Mon-Sat 9am-6pm MST 1-877-744-1179

 Final Thoughts

 In a world of wireless earbuds and background listening, Campfire Audio’s IEMs prove that carefully designed, wired in-ears still offer a level of immersion, texture, and emotional pull that’s hard to match.
-From the plug-and-play simplicity of Axion to statement pieces like Trifecta and Andromeda 10 SE, there’s a model here for every budget and listening style.
+From the plug-and-play simplicity of Axion to expressive standouts like Cascara, Supermoon, Bonneville, Trifecta, and the two Andromeda 10 editions, there’s a model here for every budget and listening style.

 The key is matching the IEM to your habits and sonic goals.
-If you want a single everyday companion, Iris or Alien Brain might be perfect.
-If you’re chasing reference-grade balance, look at Fathom, Clara, or Grand Luna.
-And if you’re all about joy, drama, and collectible design, the Andromeda models and Trifecta sit at the very top of the tree.
+If you want a single everyday companion, Iris, Cascara, or Alien Brain might be perfect.
+If you’re chasing reference-grade balance, look at Fathom, Ponderosa, Clara, or Grand Luna.
+And if you’re all about joy, drama, technical fireworks, and collectible design, the Andromeda models, Bonneville, and Trifecta sit at the very top of the tree.

 At ListenUp, we audition and compare each of these pieces so you can buy with confidence.
 Visit a showroom, connect with our team, or explore online to find the Campfire setup—earphones, DAC, case, and tips—that turns every session into a dedicated listening moment.